mitogen-hq/mitogen/docs/ansible.rst

   of magnitude** compared to SSH pipelining, with around 5x fewer frames traversing the network in a typical run.

-* **No writes to the target's filesystem occur**, unless explicitly triggered by a playbook step.
-In all typical configurations, Ansible repeatedly rewrites and extracts ZIP files to multiple temporary directories on the target.
-Since no temporary files are used, security issues relating to those files in cross-account scenarios are entirely avoided.
+* **Fewer writes to the target filesystem occur**.
+In typical configurations, Ansible repeatedly rewrites and extracts ZIP files to multiple temporary directories on the target.
+Security issues relating to temporarily files in cross-account scenarios are entirely avoided.

 Installation